Nokia’s Android phones are finally coming to the UK and the price is right

 After seemingly an interminable wait, the Nokia Android phones announced around the turn of the year are finally ready to drop anchor on UK shores.

-Yes, we’ve had confirmation that the HMD Glodal-made Nokia 3, Nokia 5 and Nokia 6 Android phones will go on sale in Britain at various points over the next month or so.
+Yes, we’ve had confirmation that the HMD Global-made Nokia 3, Nokia 5 and Nokia 6 Android phones will go on sale in Britain at various points over the next month or so.

 All three will run on Android Nougat.